jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-4.md

 <!-- - A token currently contains information about its subject
 - When verifying a token, need to bind/auth subject of token to user's identity
-- "ensuring that any stolen tokens are usable only on the server at which the theft took place" ???? -->
+- "ensuring that any stolen tokens are usable only on the server at which the theft took place" ???? --> This threat deals with file servers stealing tokens and attempting to pass them on to another user.
+This other user may be able to use this token to gain access to a group and its files on another file server.
+In a given user session, the user can only connect to a single file server, where upon startup the server's address is specified (or defaulted to localhost).
+In order to connect to a different file server, the user will need to start a new session and specify the new server he/she wishes to connect to.

+Using this setup, our solution to this threat was to make a token valid only for the current session and server.
+If the token is tied to the current session - and also current file server, the token would be non-transferable to any other session or file server.
+We will do this by adding fields to the token - the address of the file server being used and a timestamp when the token is created.
+This way, when connecting to the file server we can match the address on the token to the file server, and make sure the timestamp is within a certain window to make sure it is still fresh.
+The tokens are still being signed by the GroupServer, so any modifications to a token will invalidate it.

 ## Summary ##